 Penn Dixie Fossil Park and Nature Reserve is owned and operated by the Hamburg Natural History Society, Inc. The dig site is a hidden gem just 10 miles south of Buffalo.
+Visitors can find and collect 380 million-year-old animal and plant fossils that once flourished in an ancient tropical sea that covered Western New York.

 Keep the fossils you find

-When we spent the day at Penn Dixie, we rented a bucket of tools ($5 for two hammers, a chisel and a pair of safety glasses) to share among the three of us.
+When we spent the day at Penn Dixie, we rented a bucket of tools ($5 for two hammers, a chisel, and a pair of safety glasses) to share among the three of us.

 It would have been helpful to bring something to kneel on since the ground is where the action is.
 A sit-upon we used to make in Girl Scouts would have been perfect!
-Next time we’ll bring our own tools along since there is always a risk of them all being rented out.
+Next time, we’ll bring our own tools along since there is always a risk of them being rented out.

-Bring a few containers for fossil-finds since you are able to keep anything you find.
+Bring a few containers for fossil finds since you are able to keep anything you find.
 You’ve got to have a keen eye to discover the fossils, many of which are smaller than pebbles.
 It was fun being an amateur paleontologist for a few hours!

-Penn Dixie strives to be mobility- and family-friendly, offering five shelters, picnic tables, benches, portable toilets, and over 4,100 feet of paved trails for wheelchairs, walkers, strollers and wagons.
+Penn Dixie strives to be mobility- and family-friendly, offering five shelters, picnic tables, benches, portable toilets, and over 4,100 feet of paved trails for wheelchairs, walkers, strollers, and wagons.

 You may not think when you first pull into the lot that you could spend a whole day there among the rocks, but when you are focused on just a small piece of land, searching for the tiniest of fossils, time slips away.
 It is a simple, engaging experience.